nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all transactions of a client, such as the first, using the `listt 1` command.

     1. Test case: `delete 0`<br>
       Expected: No client is deleted.
-Error detail informing environemnt discreprancy shown in the status message.
+Error detail informing environment discrepancy shown in the status message.

     2. Test case: `delete 1`<br>
       Expected: No client is deleted.
-Error detail informing environemnt discreprancy shown in the status message.
+Error detail informing environment discrepancy shown in the status message.

     3. Test case: `delete x`, where `x` is exactly 1 more than transaction list size<br>
       Expected: No client is deleted.
 Error detail informing out of range index shown in the status message.